-As a litigator, Catherine works on cases at all court levels, including the Supreme Court of Canada, as well as regulatory hearings.
-She is experienced in an array of matters such as treaty compliance, Aboriginal rights and title claims, requirements to consult/obtain consent for resource development projects, endangered species and forestry.
+Catherine has worked on cases at all court levels, including several Supreme Court of Canada cases.
+She is experienced in treaty compliance, Aboriginal rights and title claims, requirements to consult/obtain consent for resource development projects, endangered species and forestry.